int128/kubelogin/README.md

 Updated ~/.kubeconfig
 ```

-Now you can access to the cluster.
+Now you can access the cluster.

 ```
 % kubectl get pods